Kasunmadura/docker/README.md

-## Docker Command and best featuse
+## Docker Command and Featuse

-This repo will help you to get some undestand in docker and it featuse
+This repo will help you to get some undestanding on docker and it featuse

 ### interractive mode with tty